 Sales, Marketing, and Product management teams also use OSINT to increase conversions or just be more effective while delivering their services to the public.

-In the cybersecurity field, using the right tools for your OSINT investigation can be really effective if you combine it with critical thinking and have a clear OSINT strategy.
+In the cybersecurity field, using the right utilities for your OSINT investigation can be really effective if you combine it with critical thinking and have a clear OSINT strategy.

 Whether you are running a cybersecurity investigation against a company/person or if you are on the opposite side working to identify and mitigate future threats, having pre-defined OSINT techniques and clear goals can save you a lot of time.